xeus2001/interview-accountapi/doc/README.md

 The source code is committed in [cmd/cmd.go](cmd/cmd.go).
 To build and run it, just do `make clean && make && bin/f3`.

-Do make more sophisticated accounts, please either directly create a new fresh account or simply modify the generated template.
+To make more sophisticated accounts, please either directly create a new fresh account or simply modify the generated template.
 For more information see the documentation of the [f3 client library](./f3.md).